Gas supply shocks, uncertainty and price setting: evidence from Italian firms: Empirical Analysis

-The transition probabilities are reported in \autoref{figura 6}, together with the smoothed and scaled index of inflation uncertainty and the unemployment rate.
-The probability of being in the high uncertainty state increases in the aftermath of the GFC and remains high during the sovereign debt crisis.
-It falls to 0 after 2019, and then it surges again in the aftermarth of the Covid-19 episode and during the European energy crisis, remaining high until the end of our sample.
-Instead, the probabilities of having a tight labor market are high until 2011.
-Then they remain at 0 until 2021, with the exception of a single episode, coinciding with the onset of the COVID pandemic in 2020.
+The transition probabilities are reported in \autoref{figura 6}.
+The probability of being in the high uncertainty state increases during the onset of the GFC and remains high during the sovereign debt crisis.
+It increases during 2019, before falling again during the pandemic.
+Then it surges again after 2021 and remains high during the European energy crisis, until the end of our sample.
+Having determined the smooth transition probability across states, we estimate the following set of state dependent local projections:\footnote{ \cite{gonccalves2024state} raise concerns about potential bias in impulse response functions estimated using this methodology when the state variable is endogenous to the innovation.
+The bias increases with the ratio between the shock magnitude and the standard deviation of the state variable.
+In our application, we consider a one–standard-deviation shock, which raises the real natural gas price by approximately 10\%, a magnitude that is both realistic and economically relevant.
+At this scale, the marginal conditional response is an appropriate and sufficient object of analysis.}